WARNING: May contain untagged spoilers. Browse at your own risk.

 - Perception Filter: She manages to keep some Optimus guards from seeing her and Lorelei with her powers at one point in Lorelei's season two.

-- Playing with Fire: Develops pyrokinesis in Duke and Lorelei's fourth seasons and Renzei's third.
+- Playing with Fire: Develops pyrokinesis in Duke, Lorelei, and Juliette's fourth seasons and Renzei's third.

 - Power Glows: Her telekinesis produces a magenta glow.